Tristangva/Search-Engine/README.txt

 NOTE: This program was created with CLION which is free with a .edu email

 To run:
 Put all files in zip in a directory.
+Keep folders in zip in folders and put them in dir.

-compile with gcc or g++
+Given Files are just from assignment compile with gcc or g++

 Ensure c++17 is installed